JakeGWater/vpifg.com/source/guides/bmpcc4k-to-braw.rst

 Overview
 ========

-We recommend recording to Blackmagic Raw because they work really well with Davinci Resolve.
+We want to capture our source at the highest possible quality and dynamic range.
+This will be combined in post-production with the CG footage from Unreal.

 Settings
 ========